-ECHA points out that the registration does not contain a nuclear magnetic resonance (NMR) spectrum which is required according to Annex VI, section 2.3.5 of the REACH Regulation to support the indicated substance identity.
-The Registrant has not provided a scientific sound justification for not providing this information, but it has been indicated in section 1.4 that "NMR spectrum: not relevant as the substance is a UVCB".
+ECHA points out that the registration does not contain a nuclear magnetic resonance spectrum which is required according to Annex VI, Section 2.3.5. of the REACH Regulation to support the indicated substance identity.
+The Registrant has not provided a scientific sound justification for not providing this information but it has been indicated in section 1.4 that "NMR spectrum: not relevant as the substance is a UVCB".

-This spectral data, however, is a standard requirement of Annex VI, section 2.3.5. necessary for the identification of the registered substance.
-A NMR spectrum, such as a H-NMR, may not necessarily enable the structure of single constituents to be established, due to the complexity of the UVCB substance, but it provides at least complementary information on the presence/absence of certain constituents.
+ECHA, however, points out that this spectral data is a standard information requirement of Annex VI, Section 2.3.5. necessary for the identification of the registered substance.
+A nuclear magnetic resonance (NMR) spectrum, such as a 1H-NMR, may not necessarily enable the structure of single constituents to be established, due to the complexity of the UVCB substance, but it provides at least complementary information on the presence/absence of certain constituents.

-Therefore, the Registrant is requested to submit a NMR spectrum, such as a H-NMR.
+Therefore, the Registrant is requested to submit a NMR spectrum, such as a 1H-NMR.
 As an alternative to the NMR spectrum, a mass spectroscopic analysis of the registered substance can be provided.